That dollar amount results from a 79.7% acceleration from $3.8 billion five years earlier in 2018.

 Below are exports from Tanzania that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Tanzania’s goods trail Tanzanian importer spending on foreign products.

-Tanzania has highly negative net exports particularly for refined petroleum oils, petroleum gases, and petroleum coke plus other petroleum oil residues.
+Tanzania has highly negative net exports particularly for refined petroleum oils, petroleum gases, and petroleum coke plus other petroleum oil residues under the mineral fuels including oil category.

 Tanzanian Export Companies